IamJayPrakash/K6-Commander/README.md

 ### 2. Set Up Environment Variables

-Create a `.env` file by copying the example file:
+Create a `.env` file by copying the example file.
+The app will function without it, but the AI-powered SEO analysis requires an API key.

 ```bash
 cp .env.example .env